-DIRECTOR: Business Services MEETING: Committee of Council
+DIRECTOR: Business Services

 A Council decision to delegate authority to the Chief Executive Officer (CEO) or Employees can occur when resolved by Council.
 Once delegations are given, the City of Mandurah (the City) must maintain a register of the powers or duties delegated with a review to be conducted at least once each financial year.